CrewAI Hierarchical Agents: Manager-Worker Orchestration

 Multi-agent systems can become expensive if not optimized.
 Here are production techniques for managing costs:

-2. Context Window Management Don’t pass entire previous outputs to every agent.
-Use task context selectively—the SEO specialist doesn’t need the full research report, just the final article.
-CrewAI’s context parameter lets you control this precisely.
+2. Context window management.
+Don’t pass entire previous outputs to every agent.
+The SEO specialist doesn’t need the full research report - just the final article.
+CrewAI’s context parameter lets you scope this precisely.

-3. Caching and Deduplication Cache research results and reuse them across similar requests.
-If multiple users ask about “Python best practices,” cache the research agent’s output for 24 hours.
+3. Caching and deduplication.
+Cache research results across similar requests.
+If multiple users ask about “Python best practices”, cache the researcher output for 24 hours.

-4. Rate Limiting and Quotas Implement per-user quotas to prevent abuse.
+4. Rate limiting.
+Implement per-user quotas to prevent abuse.
 A simple pattern:

 from functools import wraps